Output Operator

 Manually-Defined Outputs

-In some cases, you might reference an output that doesn't display in the Info window's Component drop-down.
-For example, Property IDs of components in imported modules, or Field Tags.
+In some cases, you might want to reference an input that doesn't display in the Info window's Component drop-down.
+For example, the Property ID of components in imported modules.

-To reference an output that doesn't display in the Component drop-down:
+To reference an input that doesn't display in the Component drop-down:

 5. | Click outside the field to save your manually-defined output. |